 However, it remains unclear if it is feasible to tackle these environmental impacts through the ED.
 Because product groups are very heterogeneous, it is difficult to develop and apply a common methodology that adequately covers different product specificities similarly to what is done now for ErPs with the MEErP methodology.
 Additionally, due to the nature of the current scope of products covered, the MEErP methodology focuses mainly on technological aspects of the product itself, which in the case of non-ErPs are often not the cause for environmental impact or the basis for improvement (rather, impacts occur at the stage of resource extraction as side-effects of mining or agriculture, or at the end-of-life stage due to insufficient recycling and disposal practices).
-These impacts would have to be assessed by dealing with, for example, resource efficiency in more detail.
+These impacts would have to be assessed by dealing with, for example, resource efficiency, reuse/repair, disassembly, recyclability and recycling, in this way ensuring that more sustainable products are broadly available to consumers.